-Measure 2016/17 2017/18 2018/19 2019/20 2020/21 Target 2020/21 Residents that agree Port Phillip is a welcoming and supportive community for everyone 94 % 93 % 92 % 93 % 77 % >95 % Results from the annual satisfaction survey of residents conducted in February 2021 showed a decrease in 2020/21 and is under the target of above 95 per cent.
-While it is not known what has driven this decrease in perception, it could be related to the impact of COVID-19 on our City and the increase in people experiencing social isolation.
-As part of its social recovery efforts, Council is implementing a range of programs that seek to keep people connected, including through building digital capabilities for on-line activities.
-Social housing as a percentage of housing stock 7.1 % 6.9 % No data 6.5 % No data 7.2 % Data is provided later in the year by the Department of Families, Fairness and Housing on social housing units in Port Phillip.
-Wellbeing index No data >77.5 Results no longer available as VicHealth is no longer undertaking the survey.
+Measure 2016/17 2017/18 2018/19 2019/20 2020/21 Target 2020/21 Residents that agree Port Phillip is a welcoming and supportive community for 94 % 93 % 92 % 93 % 77 % >95 % everyone t known what ease in people t has driven t e experiencir his decrease ng social isol in perception ation.
+As pa on, it could b rt of its socia e related I recovery everyone Results from the annual satisfaction survey of reside under the target of above 95 per cent.
+While it is not to the impact of COVID-19 on our City and the increefforts, Council is implementing a range of program t known what ease in people t has driven t e experiencir his decrease ng social isol in perception ation.
+As pa on, it could b rt of its socia e related I recovery everyone Results from the annual satisfaction survey of reside under the target of above 95 per cent.
+While it is not to the impact of COVID-19 on our City and the increefforts, Council is implementing a range of prograr digital capabilities for on-line activities.
+Social housing as a percentage of housing et known what ease in people ns that seek to 7.1 % t has driven t e experiencir o keep peop 6.9 % his decrease ng social isol le connected No data in perception ation.
+As particular, including 16.5% on, it could b rt of its socia through buik e related I recovery ding 7.2 %